epson_print_conf

 • Reset the ink waste counter.

-The ink waste counters track the amount of ink discarded during maintenance tasks to prevent overflow in the waste ink pads.
-Once the counters indicate that one of the printer pads is full, the printer will stop working to avoid potential damage or ink spills.
-Resetting the ink waste counter extends the printer operation while a pad maintenance or tank replacement is programmed (operation that shall necessarily be pefromed).
+Resetting the ink waste counter extends the printer operation while a physical pad maintenance or tank replacement is programmed (operation that shall necessarily be pefromed).

 • Adjust the power-off timer (for energy efficiency).